 House 5 completed with sick room, staff accommodation and general area underneath.

 New Toilet/Shower Block

 In September 2016 the decision was taken to move all the remaining children in the Dom Dek facility to in Siem Reap and a house was been rented for this purpose (see photo below).

 - due to the Cambodian government policy regarding the operation of orphanages, the Committee decided it would be imprudent to take on new children.
 As a consequence the number of children resident at SKK was dwindling.

 - this policy meant that there were now far fewer younger children in proportion to the number of older children.
 The number of children at SKK had been vastly reduced as the older children moved into Siem Reap and no more younger children were taken in.
 This would have necessitated the closing down of some of the houses at the SKK facility, and made the running of the operation there too costly.

 - the level of teaching at the local primary school in the Sotnikum district had greatly deteriorated over the years.
 The younger children would have access to far better education in Siem Reap, as well as being closer to the older children and, in some cases, siblings.

-They are still looked after by two house mothers and are driven to the local primary and secondary schools.
+All our residents are looked after by our house mothers and attend the local schools.
 The house has a large pergola structure and garden, both of which are useful for visits by our school sponsors and guests.
-The children are happy to be closer to the extended KH family and are rapidly integrating into the city lifestyle, with many more opportunities for visits to museums and excursions available.
+The children are happy to be all together and have integrated into the city lifestyle, with many more opportunities for visits to museums and excursions available.
 Those who have relatives are still able to visit them during important holidays and religious festivals.